joanap/MachineTranslationDetection/README.md

 - **Concordance between POS:** the number of concordances between gender and number in a sentence using `n` neigbours around a target word.
 It analyses concordance between verbs, adjectives and personal pronouns.
 We obtained better results using 1 and 2 neighbour window as two separate features;
 - **Number of least frequent trigrams:** the number of words' trigrams in a sentence which the probability to occur is less than a threshold of 0.85.

-All the features were normalized by dividing by the length of hthe sentence.
+All the features were normalized by dividing by the length of the sentence.

 What we did not have the opportunity to use:
 - Use grammar features and identify incorrect bridge between phrases;